profsmucker/ta-works/Documentation/README.md

 		* The courses that did not get matched
 		* The final matching result between courses and students

+### Changes you might need:
+1. To update the expectations and teaching assistantships management sciences link.
+You will have to have to change it inside `templates/application.html`.

 ### Security checklist:
 0. [Django security documentation](https://docs.djangoproject.com/en/2.0/topics/security/)